metaclass-nl/phppeanuts-skeleton/README.md

 		<li>Now uses composers autoloader to load Site class.
 (All furhter loading of classes used by phpPeanuts
 		  is still done through explicit Gen::(try)includeClass calls)
 		<li>You may use other libraries installed by composer and autoload their classes
-		 the composer way als long as their class names do not conflict with the existing (phpPeanuts and it applications) classes.
+		 as long as their class names do not conflict with the existing (phpPeanuts and it applications) classes.
 Most libraries nowadays use name spaces thus will not conflict.
 	</ul>